A Level History

 Pathway 2: Conflict, Ideology and the Modern World (Edexcel specification)

 Focusing on the 20th century, this pathway investigates the rise and fall of political ideologies and the impact of warfare.
-Students will study Germany's transformation from the Weimar Republic through Nazism and reunification; the development of fascism in Italy and Mussolini's regime; and how Britain's military engagements from the Napoleonic Wars to World War One shaped national identity and society.
+You'll study Germany's transformation from the Weimar Republic through Nazism and reunification; the development of fascism in Italy and Mussolini's regime; and how Britain's military engagements from the Napoleonic Wars to World War One shaped national identity and society.

 A minimum of five GCSEs at grade 4 or above, including a grade 5 or above in English language and a grade 4 or above in history.